Top Knicks vs. Heat Players to Watch - Eastern Conference Semifinals Game 5

 Knicks Players to Watch

-- Randle averages 25.1 points and 10 rebounds per game -- both team highs.
-He is also averaging 4.1 assists, shooting 46% from the field and 34.3% from downtown with 2.8 made 3-pointers per game.
+- Randle puts up 25.1 points and 10 rebounds per game -- both team highs.
+He is also averaging 4.1 assists, shooting 46% from the field and 34.3% from downtown with 2.8 made 3-pointers per contest.

-- Brunson leads the Knicks at 6.2 assists per contest, while also putting up 3.5 rebounds and 24 points.
+- Brunson leads his squad in assists per game (6.2), and also posts 24 points and 3.5 rebounds.
+At the other end, he averages 0.9 steals and 0.2 blocked shots.

-- RJ Barrett posts 19.6 points, 5 rebounds and 2.8 assists per game.
+- RJ Barrett posts 19.6 points, 5 rebounds and 2.8 assists per contest.
 At the other end, he averages 0.4 steals and 0.2 blocked shots.

 Watch live sports and TV without cable on all your devices with a seven-day free trial to Fubo!